Life360 Showing Wrong Location? The Guide to Fixing It

 • GPS (Global Positioning System): The gold standard.
 By communicating with satellites, GPS can pinpoint a location to within 10-30 feet.
 It works best outdoors with a clear view of the sky.

 • Wi-Fi Positioning: When indoors, a phone scans for nearby Wi-Fi networks and checks them against a global database to estimate its position.
-This is generally accurate to 50-200 feet, but a Wi-Fi positioning error can occur if a router’s location is outdated in Google’s or Apple’s database.
+This is generally accurate to 50-200 feet, but a Wi-Fi positioning error can occur if a router’s location is outdated in Google’s or Apple’s database, which is also a common reason behind Life360 location update delays.

 • Cell Tower Triangulation: As a last resort, the phone measures its distance from several cellular towers to triangulate its position.
 This is the least precise method, with accuracy varying from 600 feet to several thousand feet.